CABAH/learningRresources/README.md

 - <a href="https://ggplot2.tidyverse.org"><code>ggplot2</code></a>: a system for declaratively creating graphics
 - <a href="https://www.tidyverse.org"><code>tidyverse</code></a>: an opinionated collection of R packages designed for data science
 - <a href="https://shiny.rstudio.com"><code>Shiny</code></a>: build interactive web apps straight from R
+- <a href="https://hadley.github.io/mastering-shiny/">Mastering Shiny</a>: this book complements Shiny’s online documentation and is intended to help app authors develop a deeper understanding of Shiny
 - <a href="https://rmarkdown.rstudio.com"><code>rmarkdown</code></a>: a productive notebook interface to weave together narrative text and code to produce elegantly formatted output

 ## Species distribution modelling